bimobject/search-sdk/README.md

     entry.js
 ```

 The `entry.js` file is the entry point of the app.
 There we include our styles and our code.
-Since we are using import modules, no functions is available on global scope and can only be used inside that controller (if not exported).
+Since we are using import modules, no functions are available on global scope and can only be used inside that controller (if not exported).